The overall rating of a review is different from a simple average of all individual ratings.

 Welcome to Ciao.
 An unforgetable experience.
 Maureen

-like conditions provide the setting to produce one of the best coffees in the world.
+spring-like conditions provide the setting to produce one of the best coffees in the world.
 Rich aroma, velvety taste, balanced sweetness and acidity with notes of mocha and smooth slightly nutty after taste are characteristics of this Antigua coffee.
 Beans are processed traditionally and sun dried.